 The Grado SR125e headphones are a nearly perfect headphone for me.
 They have all of the tight bass punch I need in that jazz drum beat and bass strumming while maintaining the utterly crisp and detailed mids and upper register for which Grado is so famous.
 This is all within the context of a slightly warmer sound over the SR80s (which have a slightly warmer sound than the 60s).
 Mind you, I’ve yet to find a pair of Grados that I don’t like, but they do improve at each price point so that, at least for these three, they seem the best value of their respective price points for quiet listening.
 They also have a cool story behind them: they’re family owned and run right out of Brooklyn where they’re hand built.
-Read here for more about the Grado family.
+See Company Timeline and Film for more about the Grado family and their company.
 Oh, and all those cool pics of Grados in unlikely places are taken by Jonathan Grado.

 They are, after all, open air, hence the wonderfully large soundstage.
 So, sound seeps out and into the headsets.
 When I need to close off the world, I go to my Sennheiser Momentum’s (see Cans: A Personal Journey Through Soundscapes for more on the Sennheisers) and for more mobility I use LG Platinum Tones with Comply Sport Earphone tips (see LG Tone Platinum Tone Brings the Clarity and Detail, Comply Sport Earphone Tips make Your Workout Bassalicous for more on these).
 There is another reason for the 125e’s to be perfect for me; I have moderate hearing loss mostly in the upper register as well as some in the lower registers.
 I have an amazing bit of tech in Receiver-in-Canal (RIC) Signia’s Pure Primax 5 hearing aids which accentuate these registers so that I do not need louder sound levels to hear them well (they also do a whole lot more; see Signia Pure Primax – Bionic Hearing in a Small Package for more).
 I’ll dive into the benefit of the design of all the Grado Prestige line that help with RIC hearing aids in a separate post.
 This is just to say, this combination is as good as it’s going to get; the sound is delivered into the RIC speakers that essentially provides an individualized equalizer to provide a fairly neutral sound by emphasizing the registers weakest for me.